A Legacy Rekindled After 20 Years: Brett Davenport’s Second Act

 |0

-This work, A Legacy Rekindled After 20 Years: Brett Davenport’s Second Act [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Legacy Rekindled After 20 Years: Brett Davenport’s Second Act, by CDR Cheryl Collins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.